oracle/odpi/doc/src/functions/dpiPool.rst

     Note that the cache can become out of date if changes to the metadata of cached collections are made externally.

     The SODA metadata cache requires Oracle Client 21.3, or later.
 It is also available in Oracle Client 19 from 19.11.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **pool** [IN] -- a reference to the pool in which the SODA metadata cache is to be enabled or disabled.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **enabled** [IN] -- identifies if the cache should be enabled (1) or not